PPTA22/cookieclicker_Selenium/README.md

-# cookieclicker_Selenium-
+# cookieclicker_Selenium
-Use Selenium to play cookieclicker
+Use Selenium to auto buy items in cookieclicker game